khoanduy/dotfiles/README.md

 ```shell script
 $ python -m pip --version
 ```
-If you see something like `pip X.Y.Z from .../pip (python A.B)` then skip this step, otherwise you have to install it.
+If you see something like `pip X.Y.Z from .../pip (python A.B)` then skip this step, otherwise you have to install `pip` manually.
-To manually install `pip`, securely download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) or alternatively, use `curl`.
+To install `pip`, securely download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) or alternatively, use `curl`.
 Then run the script by `python` command:
 ```shell script
 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py